 Try a short face-to-face introduction

 If visual introductions are going well, you can open the door to the safe room or remove any barriers you have had in place, and let your kitties meet and investigate!
 Start with a short introduction at first, and gradually increase the time your pets spend together.
 It is normal for your pets to be a little nervous or hesitant at first, and there may be a little hissing.
 However, it’s important to watch out for fights!
-If your pets are hissing constantly, showing signs of aggression or they fight, you should intervene and separate them.
+If your pets are hissing constantly, showing signs of aggression or they fight, you should intervene - by clapping or making a loud noise - and separate them.
 It may be that the encounter was too long, or that they are not quite ready.
 Take a step back and try again another day with a new (short!) introduction, then repeat until they are more tolerant of each other.

 It may take many short meetings before your cats are happy to be near each other unsupervised.
 This may take several weeks, so be patient!
 Be sure to keep a close eye on them even once they seem friendly - there may be a few conflicts, especially if resources need to be rearranged so both cats can access their own spaces.
 It will take a little while to adjust!

-To give your cats the best chance at a friendly, peaceful relationship, FELIWAY CLASSIC Diffuser can support a calm, relaxed environment and reduce and stress between your kitties!
-Plugged in in the room where your pets spend the most time - and in different places if your pets prefer separate areas - the Diffuser can provide constant comfort for your cats!
+To give your cats the best chance at a friendly, peaceful relationship, FELIWAY Optimum supports a calm, relaxed environment and reduces stress between kitties!
+Plug in where your cats spend the most time, it will help to reassure your pets while they get to know each other!